 The Nomination Process for the Board of Trustees

 In an effort to make the nominations process transparent, below is information on how the committee selects nominees.
-The Nominations Committee meets once each summer, and in the course of a couple hours of very lively debate, selects five nominees: three Lot Owners and two Associate Members.
+The Nominations Committee meets each summer, and after very lively debates, selects five nominees.

 The ideal candidate has a record of sustained service to the Congregational Summer Assembly, works well in groups, accepts responsibility, and possesses expertise on issues such as finance, land use and personnel.
 At least one nominee is chosen because he/she appears to be capable of eventually assuming the CSA presidency.
 The committee tries to select a slate that represents a balance of ages, genders, interests, and professional backgrounds.
-The committee ensures that there is always a member of the clergy on the Board of Trustees.
 Anyone wishing to nominate someone for the Board is encouraged to contact a member of the committee.

 Following the committee meeting, each nominee is contacted and asked if they are willing to serve as a trustee for three years, attend nearly all Board Meetings (particularly the fall meeting), accept the financial costs and the sacrifice of time that go with being a trustee.
 Most nominees readily consent to serve as trustees.
 However, if a nominee asks to be considered at a later date or declares themselves unable to accept the post, one of the well qualified nominees on the back up list is contacted.
-If there is a vacancy on the Board during the winter, the Executive Committee is provided with one or more nominees from the back up list to serve until the next annual meeting.
+If there is a vacancy on the Board during the winter, the Executive Committee is tasked with finding a replacement until the next annual meeting.

-The following five candidates have agreed to be nominated at the 2016 Annual Meeting to serve as trustees from 2017-2020:
+The following five candidates have agreed to be nominated at the 2024 Annual Meeting to serve as Trustees from 2024 – 2027: